Science at Felsenkeller

 Taking advantage of the ultra-low background at Felsenkeller, the 12C(α,γ)16O excitation function shall be measured from 0.6-2.0 MeV, entering the Gamow peak area at least for the highest helium burning temperatures.

-Once the accelerator is fully commissioned and has been tested successfully in some in-house research campaign, a significant number of beam time hours will be made available to the worldwide scientific community for the purposes of pure scientific research, free of charge and based on the recommendations by an independent scientific advisory board.
+Once the accelerator has been tested successfully in some in-house research campaign, a significant number of beam time hours will be made available to the worldwide scientific community for the purposes of pure scientific research, free of charge and based on the recommendations by an independent scientific advisory board.

 The scientific advisory board of Felsenkeller consists of: